CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-sglbp-patch.markdown

 After opening the Gate of Steiner and the Gate of Zero, the Gate of Phenogram is finally unlocked!

-At last, we've come to the world line where all may experience this anthology in the manner it was intended.
+At last, we've reached the world line where all may experience this anthology in the manner that was intended.

 As Phenogram runs on a very similar build to the original STEINS;GATE, many of the technical features this patch provides are shared with it.
-On the language side, meanwhile, we addressed a whole heaping helping of typos and grammatical issues, and we took special attention to ensure references, callbacks, and inter-series continuity were maintained.
+On the language side, meanwhile, we addressed a whole heaping helping of typos and grammatical issues, and we took special care to ensure references, callbacks, and inter-series continuity were maintained.

 Now, without further ado, a Tutturu and El Psy Kongroo to you♪